mikebochenek/learning/blog/_posts/2025-11-02-new-laptop-II.markdown

 ## Background
 In a way this is a follow up to the "rebuild" post - because again, the main reason I need a new device is to connect to work

+Amazingly I was able to find _just_ the right laptop - 279 CHF total out of pocket cost, after applying 50 CHF voucher.

 ## HP Multimedia Laptop
 Model number: 15,6" FHD Intel Core i3 4,1 GHz 16GB DDR4 512GB SSD Windows 11 Office 2024 (58850780)